Add Site Search to your ASP.NET website

 • At least 3 megabytes of available disk space.

-• Web server running Windows with .NET.
+• Web server running Windows with .NET support.

 • Intel, AMD or compatible CPU.